 Maintain an up-to-date register of all members of the Association, safeguarding the records as required by the General Data Protection Regulations (GDPS).

-Keep a record of members attending the Annual Reunion.
+Keep a record of members attending the Annual Reunion and other events.

 Provide the Association Representative (CFS Staff Officer) with the final list of attendees for the Reunion (if it is to be held at RAFC Cranwell) including accommodation requirements.

 Receive such monies on behalf of the Association and pay these into the Bank Account of the Association, retaining only such sums as may be necessary for the immediate affairs of the Association.